npanuhin/Advent-of-Code/2020/Day 10/README.md

 This puzzle can be solved using [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming "Visit wikipedia.org/Dynamic_programming"): let's count *the number of ways one can arrange the adapters to connect the charging outlet to the **current adapter***.

 Consider the current adapter with the `X` jolt output.
-So it can take from `X - 3` to `X - 1` jolts.
+The puzzle statement says that it can take from `X - 3` to `X - 1` jolts.
 Thus, *the number of ways...* is equal to the sum of *the number of ways* for adapters with values `X - 3` to `X - 1`.

 The last thing one must remember is storing an array for dynamic programming.
 I came to the conclusion that it's best to make a dictionary rather then a list, since in general the joltage value can be very large.
-In the implementation below, I used Python's [`defaultdict`](https://docs.python.org/3/library/collections.html#collections.defaultdict "Visit docs.python.org") instead of a regular `dict`, because it allows you to take a `value` for any `key` (returning the default value, in this case: `0`).
+In the implementation below, I used Python's [`defaultdict`](https://docs.python.org/3/library/collections.html#collections.defaultdict "Visit docs.python.org#collections.defaultdict") instead of a regular `dict`, because it allows to take a `value` for any `key` (returning the default value, in this case: `0`).

 ```python
 from collections import defaultdict